opensearch-project/project-website/_posts/2024-12-04-enable-pluggable-storage-in-opensearch-vectordb.md

 ### Step 3: Query the local index

-Query the local index to ensure it's configured correctly:
+Query the local index to ensure that it's configured correctly:

 ```json
 POST knn-index/_search